 “Maintain a well-cut lawn around your home and install firebreaks that are free from slashed or dead material and don’t have any vegetation more than 50 millimetres high.

 “Make sure you have plenty of water and the right equipment to put out a fire, should one start.

 “Territory Day is one of our busiest of the year and there’s no guarantee we’ll be able to respond to each and every call out if fires get out of control.

 “Strong winds and cooler weather on top of a very wet Wet Season has also resulted in 2017 being one of our busiest starts to a fire season on record.”

 The fundamental principle established by the Bushfires Management Act is that the responsibility for bushfire management rests with the landholder.

 “Firebreaks help save lives and limit the spread of wildfires,” Ms Bremner said.

 “Failure to do so could result in a fine or imprisonment.

-“We also urge the public to report illegal or suspicious activity in their community to police on 131 444 or anonymously via Crime Stoppers on 1800 333 000.”
+“We also urge the public to report acts of arson or other suspicious activity around their community by calling Police on 000 or Crime Stoppers on 1800 333 000.”

 Go to www.nt.gov.au/bushfires for more information about Bushfires NT.